September is National Recovery Month.

 My blogs will focus throughout September on addiction and its life-destroying tendencies.
 The writings derive from my experiences of battling addiction and living a life of recovery.

-This is a continuation of yesterday’s post.
+Today is a continuation of yesterday’s post (September 21).

 More to follow tomorrow.